 Beck’s opera The Biddle Boys and Mrs. Soffel was named by the Pittsburgh Post-Gazette as one of the Top Ten Cultural Events in Pittsburgh for the year 2001, while the Pittsburgh Tribune-Review hailed the work at its premiere as “superb … more successful compositionally … than many new works seen at major opera houses.”

-Jeremy Beck’s music has been performed internationally and has earned awards, grants, and honors from New York City Opera, American Composers Orchestra, the Louisville Orchestra, Wellesley Composers Conference, Oregon Bach Festival, the Los Angeles Chapter of the American Composers Forum, Millay Colony for the Arts, and the arts councils of Iowa, California and Kentucky.
-He holds degrees in composition from the Yale School of Music, Duke University and the Mannes College of Music, where his principal teachers included Jacob Druckman, Martin Bresnick, Stephen Jaffe and David Loeb.
-Beck is also a practicing attorney focused on the arts and intellectual property.
+Jeremy Beck’s music has earned awards, grants, and honors from the Wellesley Composers Conference, Oregon Bach Festival, the Los Angeles Chapter of the American Composers Forum, Millay Colony for the Arts, and the arts councils of Iowa, California and Kentucky.
+Beck is a practicing attorney and a member of the Kentucky and New York bars focused on the arts and intellectual property.